 From 1924 the company branched out into tennis balls, and from 1925, tennis rackets.
 The decade saw Dunlop established as a leading sporting goods supplier due to a mechanised production line, which reduced costs, as well as a strong commitment to research and development.
 It was considered the foremost manufacturer of golf balls.

 Production of the golf balls was temporarily discontinued in 1941 due to war work and a lack of rubber supply.
 After the war, Dunlop transferred production to Speke, Liverpool, where it had leased a former aircraft factory.

 Dunlop’s Fort Maxply tennis rackets were used by more than half of the competitors at Wimbledon in 1952.

-In 1959, Slazenger, a major English sporting goods rival, was acquired.
-In 1960, exports by Dunlop Sport totalled £1.6 million.
+Slazenger, a major English sporting goods rival, was acquired in 1959.

-In 1971, astronaut Alan Shepard used a Dunlop 65 ball when he played golf on the moon.
+Astronaut Alan Shepard used a Dunlop 65 ball when he played golf on the moon in 1971.

 Production of rackets at Waltham Abbey in Essex fell prey to cheaper imports produced overseas, and the factory was closed in 1979, with production concentrated on the Slazenger site at Horbury in West Yorkshire.

 In the 1970s and early 1980s, the company was slow to see that wooden rackets were going the way of the dinosaur.
 Eventually, it started manufacturing the new lightweight graphite rackets, and wooden racket production ended in 1984.